workos-inc/python-flask-example-applications/python-flask-sso-example/README.md

 Follow the [SSO authentication flow instructions](https://workos.com/docs/sso/guide/introduction) to set up an SSO connection.

-When you get to the step where you provide the `REDIRECT_URI` value, use http://localhost:5000/auth/callback.
+When you get to the step with the "Add Redirect URI" value, use `http://localhost:5000/auth/callback`

 If you get stuck, please reach out to us at support@workos.com so we can help.